 But why should you pay for a device driver in the first place?

 I’d love to give things away for free but writing software requires a lot of time and effort, not to mention the cost of all the USB devices I buy to make sure they work properly.
 I’ll post a picture of my office someday, my friends call it the Mouseoleum.
-I also have two teenagers to feed, so you know your money won’t be wasted.
+I also have a family to feed, so you know your money won’t be wasted.

-The USB Overdrive has been around for more than 20 years and the original registration codes are still accepted.
+The USB Overdrive has been around for 25 years now and the original registration codes are still accepted.
 I only asked for a voluntary upgrade fee in 2008 when I rewrote everything from scratch for OS X. I may do this again for an upcoming major release, but you can rest assured that your license will not expire.